 Anyone who has been to Old Town has probably seen this fine Mexican restaurant, which is the best mezcaleria in the city.
 You can order three different types of tacos to go, those being mushroom, beef barbacoa, and chicken tinga.
 If you’re staying for your visit, you can enjoy one of their signature cocktails, or any one of the 30 different kinds of ancestral or artisanal mezcal.

-The best homestyle Mexican food in the city is served here, with thick corn tortillas, tacos dorados, barbacoa de chivo, Oaxaca-style tamales which have been steamed in banana leaves, and red or green posole.
+The best homestyle Mexican food in the city is served here.
+It ranks in the best mexican restaurants, with thick corn tortillas, tacos dorados, barbacoa de chivo, Oaxaca-style tamales which have been steamed in banana leaves, and red or green posole.
 When Cinco de Mayo rolls around, this place comes alive, and offers a number of different party packs which you can order to host your own Mexican-themed party, for any number of people.
 All the offerings from El Comal are tasty and filling, and you can be sure that the portions will leave you satisfied, but craving for more.